MahmoudSamaha2/adq-screensaver/README.md

 # ScreensaverPlayer

-A simple Windows screensaver (.scr) that plays an GIF in fullscreen using Windows Media Player.
+A simple Windows screensaver (.scr) that plays an GIF in fullscreen .

 ## Instructions